The different types of RC cars

 cars Formula 1 cars are, like their full-size counterparts, extremely fast racing cars.
 They are very responsive models that are suitable for drivers looking for thrills on the track.

-Stadium Truck
+The Stadium Truck

-Monster Truck
+The Monster Truck

-Like their full-size counterparts, Monster Truck are huge machines mounted on giant wheels.
+Like their full-size counterparts, the Monster Truck are huge machines mounted on giant wheels.
 Much slower than the vehicles presented above, they are nevertheless perfect for overcoming obstacles with class and elegance.

 The Short Course